-- 9. I have decided to: - a. partially release one (1) document in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under sections 47E(d) [Public interest conditional exemptions certain operations of agencies] and, 47F [Public interest conditional exemption personal privacy] of the FOI act; and - b. remove irrelevant material in accordance with section 22 of the FOI Act.
+- 5. I have decided to: - a. refuse access to Item 1 of the request under section 24A [Requests may be refused if documents cannot be found, do not exist or have not been received] of the FOI Act; and - b. partially release four (4) documents under Item 2 of the request in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under sections 47E(d) [public interest conditional exemptions certain operations of agencies] of the FOI Act and 47F [public interest conditional exemptions personal privacy] of the FOI Act; and - c. remove irrelevant material in accordance with section 22 of the FOI Act.